compose-x/ecs_composex/ecs_composex/ecs/README.rst

 To enable further configuration and customization in an easy consumable format, still ignored by docker-compose natively, you can define **x-configs** into the services definitions.

+Features that ECS ComposeX takes care of for you, if you needed to:

+* Create AWS LoadBalancers, NLB or ALB that route traffic to your applications
+* Register services into Service Discovery using AWS Cloud Map
+* Adds X-Ray side car when you need distributed tracing
+* Calculates the compute requirements based on the docker-compose v3 declaration
+* Supports to add IAM permission boundary for extended security precautions.

 .. seealso::

     :ref:`services_syntax_reference`